rabstolaf/bwsys/04_applications.md

 <br/>`MENU LABEL Boot From Hard Disk`
 <br/>`LOCALBOOT  0`
 * Save and exit
+* `$ chmod 755 /var/lib/tftpboot/ubuntu-installer/amd64/*` &mdash; to let other machines access the installer

 This concludes what we have to do on the headnode (for now)!
 Now we move on to another physical machine (or another virtual machine) that will be our Golden Node!